PaloAltoNetworks/terraform-aws-vmseries-modules/examples/centralized_outbound_vmseries/README.md

-# Combined, centralized and isolated model example - VM-Series
+# Centralized model example - outbound use case with VM-Series

-A Terraform example for deploying VM-Series firewalls in 3 possible models:
+A Terraform example for deploying VM-Series firewalls in centralized model for outbound traffic inspection.

-- combined
-- centralized
-- isolated (distributed)
+## Topology

+Code was prepared according to presented below diagram for *centralized model*.

 ## Prerequisites